OB97/Research-Services/README.md

 Tech Disclosure/Patents/Licenses Meeting July 11, 2023:
   - Migrate to excel (VBA)
   - Match this workbook to SB metrics (With Definitions!)

+  - Should we actually migrate to Excel??
+      i.
+Google sheets is pretty much the exact same ii.
+If I'm going to be scripting, it is much simpler to keep everything in google - assurance that scripts stay attached to workbook, version control is automatic